What is Avobenzone?

-Avobenzone works by absorbing UV rays protecting the skin from severe sunburns and melanoma, what you may not know is that the sun’s rays can also destroy healthy skin cells and collagen, leading to sagging skin.
-Most sunscreens work by blocking UV rays and free radicals, but avobenzone works by absorbing the rays and converting them to energy that is less damaging to the skin.
+Avobenzone works by absorbing UV rays protecting the skin from severe sunburns and melanoma and helps to shield the skin from damage to healthy skin cells and collagen.
+Most sunscreens work by blocking UV rays and free radicals, but avobenzone works by absorbing the rays and converting them to an energy that is less damaging to the skin.
 Because of the way it works, it’s called a chemical sunscreen and protects the skin from a wide range of harmful UV rays.

 How to Use Avobenzone